Chapters: Home

 We discuss short, contemporary literary fiction and we will be meeting in person and on Zoom.

-Register for the Zoom information for the discussion of Berry Pickers by Amanda Peters, or come join us in person on February 11th at 7:15pm:
+Register for the Zoom information for the discussion of Colored Television by Danzy Senna, or join us in person on July 8th at 7:15pm: